azure-ad-b2c/samples/policies/account-linkage/Readme.md

 # Azure AD B2C account linkage

-With Azure AD B2C a user can have multiple identities.
-Sign-in with local or social account, and link another social identity to an existing one.
-Both share the same account in Azure AD B2C.
-This Azure AD B2C sample demonstrates how to link existing local account to a social account.
+With Azure AD B2C an account can have multiple identities, local (username and password) or social/enterprise identity (such as Facebook or AAD).
+This Azure AD B2C sample demonstrates how to link and unlink existing Azure AD B2C account to a social identity.

 ## How it works
 * In Azure AD B2C, **local accounts** sign-in names (user name or email address) are stored in the `signInNames` collection in the user record.
 The `signInNames` contains one or more `signInName` records that specify the sign-in names for the user.
 Each sign-in name must be unique across the tenant.